Western Australia Day: History

 Ships carrying more civilian settlers began arriving in August, and on King George IV's birthday, 12 August, the wife of the captain of Sulphur, Helena Dance, standing in for James Stirling's wife Ellen Stirling, cut down a tree to mark the founding of Perth.

 In 1832, Stirling decided that an annual celebration was needed to unite the colony's inhabitants, including settlers and Aboriginal Australians and "masters and servants".
 He decided that the commemoration would be held on 1 June each year (or if a Sunday, on the following Monday), the date originally planned by Stirling for Parmelias arrival in recognition of the first and greatest British naval victory over the French in 1794, the "Glorious First of June".

 The holiday was celebrated as Foundation Day up until 2011; in 2012, it was renamed Western Australia Day as part of a series of law changes recognising Aboriginal Australians as the original inhabitants of Western Australia.

 In November 2024, premier Roger Cook stated he was open to the idea of moving Western Australia Day to a date closer to summer, citing the more favourable climate.
 His comments came after the 2024 WA Day Festival was cancelled due to poor weather, with the event postponed to 24 November 2024.
+On 22-23 November 2025, another edition of the WA Day Festival was held on Burswood Park.

 In 2025, a review of Western Australia's public holidays resulted in the Public and Bank Holidays Amendment Bill 2025, which proposes the addition and shifting of a number of public holidays, including moving Western Australia Day from June to the second Monday in November.
-The bill will be voted on in Parliament by the end of 2025; if the legislation passes the new date will not come into effect until 2028.
+The bill started proceeding through Parliament in late 2025; if the legislation passes the new date will not come into effect until 2028.